lm-sys/RouteLLM/README.md

 You can also route between a different model pair by specifying the `--strong-model` and `--weak-model` flags (see [Model Support](#model-support) and [Routing to Local Models](docs/routing_to_local_models.md) for details).

 2. The *cost threshold* controls the tradeoff between cost and quality for routing, and depends on both the router and dataset.
-Let's calibrate our threshold for 50% GPT-4 calls using the public Chatbot Arena [dataset](https://huggingface.co/datasets/lmsys/lmsys-arena-human-preference-55k):
+Let's calibrate our threshold for 50% GPT-4 calls using public Chatbot Arena data:
 ```
 > python -m routellm.calibrate_threshold --routers mf --strong-model-pct 0.5 --config config.example.yaml
 For 50.0% strong model calls, calibrated threshold for mf: 0.11592505872249603